victoriachan/developer-portfolio/docs/production.md

 ## Production hosting

-The hosting solution of choice for this site is a PaaS provider such as [Heroku](https://heroku.com/) and [Fly.io](https://fly.io/).
-Unless you already have a Eco dynos plan subscription with Heroku, Fly.io may be the more economical (free) option.
+The hosting solution of choice for this site is a PaaS provider such as [Heroku](https://heroku.com/) and [Fly.io](https://fly.io/) for ease of use.

 As the default setup here uses SQlite database, it would be cheaper for hosting since most providers charge extra for Postgres.